rogue707Dev/django-gdaps/docs/usage.rst

 __service__
-    If ``__service__ = True`` is set (which is the default), then all implementations are instantiated directly at definition time, having a full class instance availably at any time.
-Iterations over Interfaces return **instances**.
+    If ``__service__ = True`` is set (which is the default), then all implementations are instantiated directly at loading time, having a full class instance availably at any time.
+Iterations over Interfaces return **instances**:

     .. code-block:: python